 Mounted Combat Team

-Owner Rider.
-You provide your own horse and portray a rider in some capacity.
+Rider.
+You can ride competently and have your own horse and want to practice jousting and/or other cavalry skills in some capacity.
 Ideally you should have some form of horse transport so you can bring your horse to our training venue.

 You don't have to limit yourself to one role.
 For example some of us are members of both the Foot Combat Team and Mounted Combat Team.